almen2000/example1/README.md

 # This is an example page for testing ERC20 contract function calls

+For running project do following steps

+    1. Download or clone source code from github

+    2. Open terminal and go to the project file directory

+    3. Type 'npm install' and press ENTER

-For running project please go in terminal to project directory, type 'npm run dev' and press ENTER
+    4. Type 'npm run dev' and press ENTER

 For redeploying contract do following steps